Here’s why your questions are critical:

 If the website is not set up correctly for SEO from the beginning, you’ll need to undo a lot of the previous work and potentially start everything over from scratch – leading to a higher cost overall.

-You might think you’re saving money by not caring about SEO right now, but in the long run it might come back to haunt you… that’s why we almost always include SEO as a part of our web design service in Ottawa.
+You might think you’re saving money by not caring about SEO right now, but in the long run it might come back to haunt you… that’s why we almost always include SEO as a part of our web design service in Toronto.

 3. Will I be communicating directly with the person who is actually building my website?